-The Florida Keys Mosquito Control District and U.K.-based Oxitec Corporation are planning to conduct a small pilot project using genetically modified male mosquitos to help control Aedes aegypti mosquitos, that is expected to begin in spring 2021.
+The Florida Keys Mosquito Control District and Oxitec Ltd. have begun the first stage of a pilot project using genetically modified male mosquitos to help control Aedes aegypti mosquitos.

 Some basic facts:

 Aedes aegypti mosquitos are non-native to the United States.
-They are a nuisance and have the potential to spread vector illnesses such as chikungunya, dengue fever or Zika.
+They are a nuisance and have the potential to spread vector illnesses including chikungunya, dengue fever, Zika and yellow fever.

 With that in mind, FKMCD is actively seeking new tools and technologies that can effectively reduce mosquito populations, specifically Aedes aegypti, now and into the future.

-Oxitec-bred mosquitos are intended to be one of these tools with the potential to thwart mosquito-borne diseases while helping neutralize insecticide resistance.
+Oxitec-bred mosquitos are intended to be one of these tools with the potential to thwart the vectors of mosquito-borne diseases while helping neutralize insecticide resistance.

 How does the program work?

-FKMCD is collaborating with Oxitec, a biotech company, on a field trial to control Aedes aegypti mosquitos in a sustainable, environmentally responsible and potentially more cost-effective way.
+FKMCD is collaborating with Oxitec, a biotech company, on the pilot project to control Aedes aegypti mosquitos in a sustainable, environmentally responsible and potentially more cost-effective way.
 Oxitec scientists have engineered a strain of the male Aedes aegypti mosquito that targets itself to help control the species.

 When and where will it start?

-The Oxitec proposal for a Keys-based U.S. trial has received unanimous approval from U.S.-based agencies including the U.S. Centers for Disease Control, Environmental Protection Agency, Florida Department of Environmental Protection, Florida Department of Health and Florida Fish and Wildlife Conservation Commission among others.
+The Oxitec program for a Keys-based pilot project has received approval from the U.S. Environmental Protection Agency and Florida Department of Agriculture and Consumer Services among others.

 What is the potential for success of the program?